-1.1 Equality and diversity surveys 2019-2020
+1.1 Equality and diversity surveys 2021-2022

-Workplace wellbeing survey 2019
+Workplace wellbeing survey 2021

-Workplace wellbeing at the University of Helsinki is monitored with the help of a survey carried out at two-year intervals.
-The goal of the shared university workplace wellbeing survey is to shed light on the state and strengths of staff wellbeing in different faculties and departments as well as aspects of wellbeing in need of improvement.
-The survey offers a tool for monitoring the development of workplace wellbeing and for carrying out benchmarking between universities.
+Workplace wellbeing surveys are conducted every other year in collaboration with the Varma Mutual Pension Insurance Company, Eezy Flow and partner universities.
+The survey is implemented by the HR Development and Occupational Wellbeing unit at HR Services.
+The goal of the University's workplace wellbeing survey is to shed light on the state and strengths of staff wellbeing in different faculties and departments as well as aspects of wellbeing in need of improvement.
+The survey offers a tool for monitoring the development of workplace wellbeing and for carrying out benchmarking against other universities.
 Above all, it helps select aspects of workplace wellbeing in need of improvement within the University and its units.
-The overall response rate of the workplace wellbeing survey was 56% in 2019.
-The survey was conducted in Finnish, Swedish and English.
-61.3% of the respondents were women, 34.6% men and 4.1% had selected 'other'.
+The University of Helsinki workplace wellbeing survey was carried out between 22 September and 6 October 2021.
+The response rate for all University staff was 62.8 (56 % in 2019) and for the University as a whole, 58.9%.
+The workplace wellbeing survey was sent to a total of 8,462 members of University staff, grant-funded researchers, hourly paid teachers and other hourly paid employees.
+The survey was completed by 4,986 members of the University community, including 4,810 staff members.
+Of the respondents, 1,681 identified as male, 2,942 as female and 32 as non-binary while 31 respondents did not want to state their gender.
+On average, men gave better wellbeing scores than women and non-binary respondents.